prenigma/testfou/examples/formbot/data/nlufou.md

 - please upgrade me
 - please upgrade my flight
 - i want to upgrade my flight
+- i want to buy an upgrade
+- i want to buy an upgrade for my flight
+- Can i buy an upgrade
+- can i buy an upgrade for my flight

+## intent:whoisboss
+- who is your boss
+- who is the boss
+- do you know your boss
+- can you tell me who is your boss
+- tell me who is your boss
+- tell me who is the boss
+- the boss

 ## synonym:1
 - {"selectedhotelid":"1"}